THE ULTIMATE CRUISERS GUIDE

 So, do you always fantasize about taking a well-deserved cruise holiday?
 Probably you have already smelt the sea and heard the ocean roar in your fantasy?
 But, the fear of the expenses scares you from actualizing that dream?
 If your answer is YES, then it’s your lucky day because I got you on this one!
 After several months of research and firsthand experience, on today’s post I have compiled a very informative guide to share my findings with you.
 With that in mind, let’s dive deep into how to cruise the world without breaking the bank.

 STEP 1- ON THE ULTIMATE CRUISERS GUIDE

 It is safe to underline that everyone’s major concern is the price of the cruise.
-But to be honest, cruise prices are about the same across all booking platforms, so have that in mind.
-What I would like to emphasize here is WHERE you can book your cruise at the same price as seen on other platforms but get additional benefits that would in the long run save you cost onboard.
+But to be honest, cruise prices are about the same across all booking platforms.
+Therefore, have that in mind.
+What I would like to emphasize here is WHERE you can book your cruise at the same price as seen on other platforms, BUT you get additional benefits that would in the long run save you cost onboard.

 Simple example above of my search; On the cruise line’s site Royal Caribbean (left image) the price for a 10 days Southern Caribbean cruise is $399/per person with no added perk or free onboard credit.
 While the same cruise on the third-party site cost $374 and still offers amazing additional perks to choose from (highlighted in yellow)

 STEP 2 – ON THE ULTIMATE CRUISERS GUIDE

 Even though we all love summer time and the amazing vibes it brings, the real question here is does your bank account love summer?
 Logically, everyone (mostly families) is on holiday during summer, the weather is popping and it’s the best time to extort money from travelers.
 Same applies to festive periods and spring breaks.